|Nutrition Facts (per serving)|

 Combine cold water and flour in a separate bowl until smooth and then gradually stir into soup until thickened.

 Cook for an additional 10 minutes.
-If the soup is too thick, add additional water until you've reached your desired consistency.
+If the soup is too thick, add more water until you've reached your desired consistency.

 Recipe Source: Jene Cain, Northridge, California.
 This recipe came to us from Jene Cain from Northridge, CA who obviously has some experience cooking for a crowd.
 Reprinted with permission.